jSieber7/jSieber7.github.io/_pages/projects.md

 ## Predicting Loan Status

-The accompanying Python scripts for a report about predicting loan status.
+The accompanying Python scripts for an assigned project about predicting loan status.
 The data is from Lending Club, which is a popular peer to peer lending service.
 The goal of this project was to predict the loan status based upon given features.

 [Part 1: Exploration](/explore/)